wurdit/ffmpeg/README.md

 `ffmpeg -i video.mp4`

-In the output below, everything above "Input #0" is the version info and options this particular EXE was built with.
+In the full output below, everything above "Input #0" is the version info and options this particular EXE was built with.
 You can hide this info with the `-hide_banner` option.

 Notice the video stream info in this line:

 `Stream #0:0[0x1](und): Video: h264 (High) (avc1 / 0x31637661), yuv420p(tv, smpte170m/bt470bg/smpte170m, progressive), 854x480 [SAR 1:1 DAR 427:240], 1001 kb/s, 30 fps, 30 tbr, 30k tbn (default)`

-It contains some information stats about the video stream.
+It contains some information about the video stream.
 A siilar line will appear for the audio track(s) if present.

 Full output: